piomin/kubernetes-workshop/readme.md

     <version>2.4.0</version>
 </plugin>
 ```
 Go to caller-service directory `cd caller-service`.
-Then perform all the same operations as for callme-service.
+Then check if you have to add there anything else the same as for callme-service.
+You need to change <YOUR_DOCKER_USERNAME> into your login in `deployment.yaml`.

 #### 2.b) Deploy applications in dev mode
 First, let's create a dedicated namespace for our workshop: `kubectl create ns workshop`. (optional)\